Python-GIS-book/site/source/part2/chapter-09/md/00-retrieving-osm-data.md

 `Osmnx` uses  the Overpass API for querying data from OSM.
 Map queries can be defined by city name, polygon, bounding box or an address or a point location and a buffer distance.
 There are different functions available to query data from the Overpass API using `osmnx` depending on the way in which the spatial location is defined.
 In addition, a set of tags can be specified to select which map features to download.
 Tags are passed to these functions as a dictionary allowing querying multiple tags at the same time.

 Here, we will see how to fetch OSM data from a central area in downtown Helsinki.
-We will define our queries using a place name ("Kamppi, Helsinki").
+We will define our queries using a place name ("Kamppi, Helsinki, Finland").

 ### Defining the area of interest

-Let's start by importing `osmnx` and getting the boundaries of our area of interest; Kamppi, Helsinki, Finland. `Osmnx` uses `nominatim` to geocode the place name.
-Notice that the place name needs to exists on OpenStreetMap, otherwise the query will fail.
+Let's start by importing `osmnx` and getting the boundaries of our area of interest. `Osmnx` uses `nominatim` to geocode the place name.
+Notice that the place name needs to exists in OpenStreetMap, otherwise the query will fail.

 ```python
 import osmnx as ox